 Nettle tincture is often suggested for women who are undergoing excessively painful labor, and it helps to protect against excessive bleeding, as it can act as a coagulant.
 Furthermore, it will help stimulate the production of milk and make lactation easier.

 Nettle leaf has a number of active components that affect feminine health.
-For painful premenstrual symptoms, it can give relief from cramping and bloating, while also minimizing blood flow during menstruation due to its astringent capabilities.
+For painful PMS symptoms, it can give relief from cramping and bloating, while also minimizing overabundant blood flow during menstruation due to its astringent capabilities.
 For women undergoing menopause,nettle can smooth the transition and act as a restorative, so the hormonal shift isn’t as dramatic in the body.

 The combination of high vitamin C and iron content in nettle makes it ideal for stimulating red blood cell production.
 Vitamin C optimizes iron uptake in the gut, while the iron is a crucial component of hemoglobin.
 By increasing the RBC count and the blood circulation, as well as speeding up wound recovery, the body’s extremities receive essential oxygenation to boost energy levels.
 For the same reason, nettle leaf is often recommended to relieve fatigue or anemia, which is characterized by general muscle weakness, exhaustion, cognitive difficulties, and headache.